panernie/AHTPeptideFusion/README.md

 # AHTPeptideFusion

-## AHTPeptideFusion：A segmented fusion ACE-I inhibitory peptide predictor based on protein language model and machine learning.
+## AHTPeptideFusion：A segmented fusion ACE-I inhibitory peptide predictor based on a protein language model and machine learning.

 We provide a virtual environment to run AHTPeptideFusion,